davs3275/sbs/med/collier.md

 before a man sets forward he should ask himself this question,*' Am I not upon the verge of something unnecessary ?"
 Farther, we should apply this hint to what we think, as well as to what we do.
-For imper- tinence of thought draws unnecessary action after it.
+For impertinence of thought draws unnecessary action after it.

 ---
 4.25 Make an experiment upon yourself, and